ani-sha/gophertuts.io/content/gRPC/1-setup.md

 # Results

 We have now created a grpc server on port 8080 successfully.
 The `Serve` function which binds our listener accepts incoming connections on it, creating a new service goroutine for each.
 The service goroutines read gRPC requests and then call the registered handlers to reply to them.
-This method simply returns an error so it is important to handle that as well.
+This method simply returns an error, so it is important to handle that as well.
 You can now run the server using the command `go run server.go` to see that it actually works.
 The code upto this step can be found [on my Github](https://github.com/aquibbaig/train-status-grpc/tree/792c760750610925977b65d1557b15bdaa8d2ca1).

 <!-- ## Live Editing example